Counting gluings of octahedra: Another representation

 The permutations $\sigma_M$ and $\tau^{(0)}_G$ are defined over $V = \{i_n\}_{i\in\{1, 2, 3, 4\}, n=1, \dotsc, b}$ where $b$ is in one case the number of square--vertices and in the other case the number of bubbles.
 The number of square--vertices in $M$ thus corresponds to the number of bubbles in $G$.

 Black vertices are in correspondence with cycles of $\sigma_M$.
 Since $\tau^{(3)}_\cG$ is the identity on $V$, one can interpret black vertices as cycles of $\sigma_M \tau^{(3)-1}_\cG$.
-By replacing $\sigma_M$ with a corresponding $\tau^{(0)}_G$ (in the same orbit and thus having the same cycle structure), one finds that the black vertices of $M$ correspond to the faces of color $3$ of $G$.
+By replacing $\sigma_M$ with a corresponding $\tau^{(0)}_G$ (in the same orbit and thus having the same cycle structure), one finds that the black vertices of $M$ correspond to the bicolored cycles of colors $(03)$ of $G$.

 One needs to identify the faces of the submaps $M^{(1)}, M^{(2)}$.
 Faces of $M^{(1)}$ follow consecutively the corners of black vertices and the corners of color 1 of the square--vertices.
 Corners of black vertices correspond to the action of $\sigma_M$.
 Corners of color 1 on square--vertices are obtained by deleting the inner edges of color 2 in each square--vertex.
 These corners are thus given by the permutation $(1_n 2_n) (3_n 4_n)$ for the square--vertex $n$.
 Therefore, a face of $M^{(1)}$ is a cycle of $\sigma_M \tau^{(1)-1}_\cG$.
 Similarly, the faces of $M^{(2)}$ are the cycles of $\sigma_M \tau^{(2)-1}_\cG$.
 Replacing $\sigma_M$ with $\tau^{(0)}_G$ in the same orbit does not change the number of such cycles.
-This gives a one--to--one correspondence between faces of $M^{(1)}$ and faces of color 1 in $G$ (and faces of $M^{(2)}$ and faces of color $2$ in $G$).
+This gives a one--to--one correspondence between faces of $M^{(1)}$ and bicolored cycles of colors $(01)$ in $G$ (and faces of $M^{(2)}$ and bicolored cycles of colors $(02)$ in $G$).

 Finally, connectedness of $M$ means that there is a path between any two edges of $M$.
 Such paths consist of corners around black vertices (action of $\sigma_M$) and corners of square--vertices (action of $\tau^{(1)}_{\cG}$ and $\tau^{(2)}_{\cG}$).
 The orbit $\{\gamma \sigma \gamma^{-1}\}_{\gamma \in \widetilde{\Gamma}}$ thus reconstructs a connected $M$ if and only if the group generated by $\sigma, \tau^{(1)}_\cG, \tau^{(2)}_\cG$ acts transitively on $V$.
 Together with the fact that $\tau^{(3)}_\cG = \operatorname{id}_V$, this is a the same constraint as for $\cG$.